Chethandc2014/swagger-wiki/Home.md

 You can generate or manually write simple, static JSON documents which describe your existing API.
 That means you can benefit from the [swagger-ui](http://github.com/wordnik/swagger-ui) and [swagger-codegen](http://github.com/wordnik/swagger-codegen) without doing anything to your server other creating some files.
 They don't even need to exist on the same server.
-Examples of swagger-spec generators:
+Some known implementations include:

 [Ruby](https://github.com/solso/source2swagger)

 [JAX-RS & Javadoc] (https://github.com/ryankennedy/swagger-jaxrs-doclet)

 ### Anatomy of the Spec